umamialex/financier/README.md

 #### Portfolio.removeStock(_Stock|String_ stock)
 Remove a stock from the portfolio.  `Portfolio.stocks` is updated.
-Additionally, weights for all stocks are recalculated.
+Additionally, `Stock.weight` for all stocks are recalculated.

 ```js
 // Both of these are valid: